privacy-scaling-explorations/maci/domainobjs/README.md

 modules in this codebase.
 They also encapsulate helper functions which make it easy to use them with said modules.

+## `PrivKey`

+A private key.
+Provides helper functions to do with passing it into a circuit in the right format, serialisation and deserialisation, and deep copying.

+## `PubKey`

+A public key.
+Provides helper functions to do with passing it into a contract function or circuit in the right format, hashing, serialisation and deserialisation, and deep copying.

+## `Keypair`

+Encapsulates a `PrivKey` and `PubKey`.
+Also provides `genEcdhSharedKey` which generates an ECDH shared key from a public key and a private key.

 ## `Command`

 The `Command` domain object represents a request by a user to cast a vote